ndiego/easy-plugin-stats/readme.txt

 == Frequently Asked Questions ==

-= How does the Easy Plugin Stats shortcode work? =
+= How do I add a plugin stat shordcode? =

-The empty Easy Plugin Stats shortcode looks like:
+**Standard Method**

+The easiest way is to click the new plugin stat icon that is added to the top bar of your editor.
+It looks like the startard WordPress plugin icon.
+This will launch a popup window where you can then choose your settings and enter in the desired plugin slug(s).
+Click insert, and the generated shortcode will be added to your editor's content field.

+**Manual Method**

+If you don't want to bother with the popup window, or what to use the shortcode outside the editor, you can manually type out the shortcode.
+Below is the shortcode structure.

+`
-[eps slug="" field="" before="" after="" cache_time=""]
+[eps type="" slug="" field="" cache="" before="" after=""] `

+* **Type:** *Required, defaults to single* The type of stat you with to display, either a stat from a single plugin or an aggregate stat generated from multiple plugins.
 * **Slug:** *Required.* This is the plugin slug which can be retrieved from the plugin url on WordPress.org.
 For example, this plugin's slus is easy-plugin-stats
-* **Field:** *Required.* The name of the field you have chosen to display.
+* **Field:** *Required, defaults to active_installs* The name of the field you have chosen to display.
+* **Cache:** *Optional, defaults to 12 hours.* The shortcode requests your plugin's stats from WordPress.org.
+To limit the number of requests made, response data is cached for 12 hours (or 43200 seconds) by default.
+Adjust this cache time as you see fit, but it must be greater than 5 seconds.
 * **Before:** *Optional, defaults to null.* HTML to be printed before the field's output.
 * **After:** *Optional, defaults to null.* HTML to be printed after the field's output.
-* **Cache Time:** *Optional, defaults to 60 seconds.* The shortcode requests your plugin's stats from WordPress.org.
-To limit the number of requests made, response data is cached for 60 seconds by default.
-Adjust this cache time as you see fit, but it must be greater than 5 seconds.

-Either use the plugin shortcode interface, or you can manually type the shortcode into any area of your website that support shortcodes such as the editor, text widget, etc.

 The available stat fields are: